m4cren/MetaFeast/README.md

 14. Reviews storing in the backend
 15. Last table update back to available after costumer click the done button
 16. Check other device compatibility, client testing, debugging

-    --- Must Have ---
+    ---- Must Have ----

-Scene and Tables 3D Models
+**Scene and Tables 3D Models
-Products
+**Products
-Reciepts Creation
+**Reciepts Creation
-Saving costumer's stage when they accidentally exit the browser
+**Saving costumer's stage when they accidentally exit the browser

 ---------------------------------------- enjoy coding :> --------------------------------------------